kistanod/Programming-Calculator/README.md

 # Programming-Calculator

-Converter and calculator for HEX OCT BIN and DEC
+An iOS like calculator app with extra functionality like converting to hexadecimal, octal and binary representations of the number.
+Binary operators included.
 Written when started to learn swift, therefore has all necessary code is in a single file.
 This is not good, don't do that kids...

-Overall, the whole thing took me 2 days to code :)